abasotrebla/matteogithub.github.io/_pages/booklet.md

 }
 ```

-Despite the example is easy, you can observe the presence of all the previous points in this code.
+Despite the example is easy, you can observe the presence of all the previously discussed relevant points in this code.